XeroAPI/Xero-OpenAPI/README.md

 **Context:**

-The release process in xero-OpenAPI has been automated using [semantic-release package](https://github.com/semantic-release/semantic-release).
+Release notes are generated using [semantic-release](https://github.com/semantic-release/semantic-release).
 In brief this package analyses all the commits in the repo to determine the next version number, generate the release notes and publish the package, hence the commit message is important for the release to happen successfully.
-Please read more on the conventional commit [documentation](https://www.conventionalcommits.org/en/v1.0.0/#summary) before landing your commits, each commit message will determine the release notes !
+Please read more on the conventional commit [documentation](https://www.conventionalcommits.org/en/v1.0.0/#summary) before landing your commits, each commit message will determine the release notes.

 **Example:**